0x444454/look_ma_no_vic/README.md

 My C64 Ultimate is still working after two days of experiments.
 Use this __at your own risk__.
 Note that [at the moment] __you will have to reinstall the C64U firmware__ after uploading a third-party bitstream like this.
-Also [at the moment] there is no official way to upload third-parties FPGA bitstreams, so I use Vivado 2025.2.
+Also [at the moment] there is no official way to upload third-party FPGA bitstreams, so I use Vivado 2025.2.

 __IMPORTANT NOTE:__ Power-cycling the C64U after uploading this bitstream will lead to a __seemingly__ bricked machine.
 How to recover: